-The artist known as Six Organs of Admittance (aka Ben Chasny) performed a solo set with support by local legend Tashi Dorji at the AyurPrada listening room in West Asheville on Wednesday, Nov.
+The artist known as Six Organs of Admittance (aka Ben Chasny) performed a solo set with support by local legend Tashi Dorji at the AyurPrana listening room in West Asheville on Wednesday, Nov.
 6th.
 Chasny is known for bridging the gap between acoustic, space rock and esoteric chant music.
 Chasny’s resume includes the early naughties super group Comets on Fire, 200 years with Elisa Ambrogio of Magik Markers, Ragda; a trio including Chris Corsano and Sir Richard Bishop, August Born with Hiroyuki Usui (from Keiji Heino’s Fushitsusha) and Badgerlore among other projects.

 Much of the Six Organs discography is deeply mellow and perhaps melancholy at times.
-Songs can sound as bright as Nick Drake at times, can lean on influences of Peter Hammil to Hawkwind to T. Rex and others, before diving into a trance and pulling you along for extended periods of a riff.
+Songs can sound as bright as Nick Drake at times, can lean on influences of Peter Hammil to Hawkwind to T. Rex and Bobby Conn, before diving into a trance and pulling you along for extended periods of a riff.

 The Chameleons are a legendary band from the 80’s post punk era.
 Distinctively, that means that they weren’t exactly new wave and were around before the term alternative music existed.
 I first became aware of them in 1989 after they had dissolved and the Sun and the Moon were fresh off of their release Le Soleil, La Lune